ignithor/ARP_assignments/README.md

 - Use an English keyboard to control the drone.

 #### Watchdog

-The code sets up a signal handler for `SIGUSR2` to increment `response_count` when the signal is received.
+The Watchdog send `SIGUSR1` to all the processes to check if they responds.
+The code sets up a signal handler for`SIGUSR2` to increment `response_count` when the signal is received.
 In the `main` function, it initializes the signal handler, verifies the correct number of command-line arguments, and parses PIDs for various processes, storing them in appropriate variables.
+If we don't receive the signal from a process, we send a signal to kill all the processes.

 #### Target

 The code initializes a target generation process, validates input arguments, and communicates with a server by sending randomly generated target positions.
 It continuously generates and sends target data until a "STOP" signal is received, then performs cleanup and exits.

 #### Obstacle

 The code initializes a process to generate and send random obstacle positions to a server, using pipes for communication.
 It continuously generates obstacle data, sends it to the server, and handles server responses until a "STOP" signal is received, then performs cleanup and exits.

 #### Master

 The code initializes the master process, creates a log file, and logs the start of the process.
 It defines an array to store the names of processes to be spawned and includes a function to execute commands for spawning new processes.

 ### Other files

 The other main files of this project are:

 - wrappers